bluejellyfish83/AI-app/README.md

 - **Long-term**: Daily summaries stored in `daily_summaries` table, prepended to system prompt
 - Summaries are generated by a cron job (`/api/cron/summarize`) that processes yesterday's conversations
 - Uses `openai/gpt-4o-mini` for summarization (cheap, max 200 tokens per summary)

-### User Identity

-- Each user gets a random UUID stored in `localStorage` under `liquid_user_id`
-- No authentication system — just a persistent anonymous ID
-- All chats are scoped to this user ID

 ---